Celebrating 15 years As Idaho's #1 Surrogacy Agency.

 What does surrogacy cost intended parents?
 A surrogate pregnancy can cost the intended parents in the range of $75,000 to $90,000--and sometimes more.
 Common variables are: the surrogate fee, a singleton or multiples pregnancy, the clinic package, out-of-pocket medical expenses, use of an egg or sperm donor, bed rest fees, etc. The number of cycles required to achieve a viable pregnancy can also increase the cost significantly.
 If you have already acquired frozen embryos, the total can be as low as $50,000.

 How long do the surrogates with the Gift of Surrogacy wait to be matched to intended parents?
 Honestly it depends on a variety of factors.
 The most important thing is who the surrogate is matched with, not how quickly.
 It may take a few months for a surrogate to find her perfect match.
+As of 2022 there is a shortage of surrogates and intended parents are typically waiting 6-12 months for transfer.

 What advantages does surrogacy have over adoption?
 Many couples want a child that is "theirs."
 Surrogacy is often the only way for a couple to have a child that has a genetic link to one or both of the intended parents.
 Surrogacy also allows the intended parents to become emotionally invested in the pregnancy knowing their unborn child is receiving the best medical care possible.
 In the case of adoption, the numbers may be against the Intended Parents.
 There can be as many as seventy (70) couples vying to adopt a single newborn.
 Adoption, in general, can be a very emotionally risky process; surrogacy gives the intended parents increased peace of mind as well as clear legal standing.